pr0duce/pr0duce.github.io/_posts/2016-04-13-computer-chips-cookies.md

 ---

-Continuing our ruthless War on Pizza, dinner was lentils and stewed tomates, roasted vegetables, and kale grapefruit salad.
+Continuing our ruthless War on Pizza, dinner was lentils and stewed tomatoes, roasted vegetables, and kale grapefruit salad.
 Sound too healthy?
 Scroll on my friend.

 Doug is taking a Machine Learning course through <a